 Column: NASCAR is back and fans may be right behind

-Column: NASCAR is back and fans may be right behindBrad Keselowski (2) does a burnout after winning after winning a NASCAR Cup Series auto race at Bristol Motor Speedway Saturday, May 30, 2020, in Bristol, Tenn.
+Column: NASCAR is back and fans may be right behindCars speed around the track as empty stands are seen in the background during a NASCAR Cup Series auto race at Bristol Motor Speedway Sunday, May 31, 2020, in Bristol, Tenn.
+The race is being run without fans in the stands due to the coronavirus outbreak.
 (AP Photo/Mark Humphrey)

 CHARLOTTE, N.C.
 (AP) -- There is finally a break in this weird, new world of NASCAR after nine races over 16 days in three different states.